 Pentecost – Trinity Sunday

 The Holy Spirit is the Comforter, the Spirit of Truth, and Giver of Life.
-This is why the Church is decorated in green - the Life-giving Breath of God is exhaled upon us today!
+This is why the Church is decorated in green and filled with living branches.
+The Life-giving Breath of God is exhaled upon us today!

-I am so glad and so grateful that today we take up again the prayer to the Holy Spirit.
-It is one of the most beautiful prayers of our Church: filled with hope and light.
-‘O Heavenly King, Comforter, the Spirit of truth, Who art everywhere present and fillest all things, Treasury of good gifts and Giver of life: come and abide in us, and cleanse us from all impurity, and save our souls, O Good One.’
+Today we resume our prayer to the Holy Spirit… ‘O Heavenly King, Comforter, the Spirit of truth, Who art everywhere present and fillest all things, Treasury of good gifts and the Giver of life: come and abide in us, and cleanse us from all impurity, and save our souls, O Good One.’

-We will conclude the Liturgy and roll straight into the Vespers of Pentecost wherein we beseech the Holy Spirit for these gifts of love, for forgiveness, and for all good things which lead us to the Kingdom of Heaven.
+We will begin the Vespers of Pentecost now and beseech the Holy Spirit for these gifts of love, for forgiveness, and for all good things which lead us to the Kingdom of Heaven.